jtran/status/README.markdown

 # Install

 Status can currently be built with either `ant` or `mvn`.
+If you use `ant`, the jar will be output in the current directory.
 If you use `mvn`, the jar will be output to the target/ directory.

 If you are using an app server like JBoss, drop status.jar into its lib/ directory (the sibling of the deploy/ directory).
+You will also need to drop in any dependent jars, like smack.jar, if they are not already provided by your app server.
+These are all included in the lib/ directory of this repo.

 Add something like the following to your app's log4j.xml configuration, specifying the account your app should send IMs from.